lorrli274/next/courses/community/CSS Tricks/Gulp/L2 Combine Webpack with Gulp 4/Starting point.md

 ╚ package.json
 ```

-To tell Gulp where the tasks are located, we need to add flags in our *Package.json*:
+To tell gulp where the tasks are located, we need to add flags in our *Package.json*:
 ​
 ```node.js
 "scripts": {